blendernc/blendernc/docs/source/install.rst

 The addon is installed just like any other Blender addon:

-* Download the open-source addon from the `GitHub <https://github.com/blendernc/blendernc-zip-install>`_, or download the `current version zip <https://github.com/blendernc/blendernc-zip-install/archive/refs/heads/main.zip>`_ (do not unzip it!
+* Download the pre-generated zip from the `GitHub <https://github.com/blendernc/blendernc-zip-install>`_, or download the `current version zip <https://github.com/blendernc/blendernc-zip-install/raw/master/blendernc.zip>`_ (do not unzip it!
 Under macOS you might have to select "Download Linked File As..." to avoid automatic unzip).

 * In Blender go to the user preferences and open the **Addons** tab.